125 Ways to Earn All Your Income Doing Music Only

 The next best thing, if you can’t find anyone to jam with, is jamming along with backing tracks.

-If you have our own home studio, or if you have a friend who has a recording studio, record tracks and sell them from your website or retail online music stores.
+If you have your own home studio, or if you have a friend who has a recording studio, record tracks and sells them from your website or retail online music stores.

 - Create Sound Files

 Composers and companies who program recording plug-ins and software synths are always on the lookout for new sounds and textures.

 If you play any unique sounding instruments or you enjoy programming synths sounds, there is a whole market out there for you of music professionals who are looking for your sounds samples.